jyejay/3D_ConvNeXt_for_fMRI/README.md

 ```
 #### Data Description
 - Each `.npy` file contains a 3D brain image
-- Labels are determined by the directory name (e.g. 'fear': 0, 'neut': 1)
+- Labels are determined by the directory name (e.g., 'fear': 0, 'neut': 1)
 - Data is organized by subject IDs and task types

 #### Data Loading Process